pytorch/pytorch/aten/src/ATen/native/README.md

 Available backend options can be found at https://github.com/pytorch/pytorch/blob/master/tools/codegen/gen.py#L970.
+In addition to backends above, we also support keywords:
+  - `DefaultBackend`: an alias that maps to all backends.
+Functions registered to `DefaultBackend` should work for any backend inference.
-In addition to backends above, we also support keyword `Math` which is an alias that maps to all backend and autograd backend keys.
-In other words, function registered to `Math` key should be a plain mathematical composition of other `at::` functions and works for any backend.
+  - `Math`: an alias that maps to all backend and autograd backend keys.
+Function registered to `Math` key should be a plain mathematical composition of other `at::` functions and supports training and inference for any backend.

 If you add `dispatch` section to any API that didn't have it before, you **have to** move the old implementation to `Math` field so that it's still available for other backends to use.

+If you implemented a native function in C++ and want to find out which dispatch keyword should be used in native_functions.yaml, please [follow steps in dispatch keywords](#choosing-the-right-dispatch-keyword)

 This work is currently WIP and you can find the design proposal in https://github.com/pytorch/pytorch/issues/44680.